 We focus on the issues that are most critical to our members - manufacturing competitiveness, US business opportunities, international markets, people and skills, energy and the environment.
 Their challenges are our priorities.

 Our mission is to help Canadian companies involved with the exports of goods and services reap the benefits of Internet E-Commerce and to provide innovative Internet business-to-business applications via our web site, which can help expand global reach and maximize export sales.

 ExportCanada.com is part of the Export Trading Network, a global trading platform designed to support and assist companies participating in international trade leverage the power of the Internet to find new markets, reach new trading partners, and conduct market research.

 The Export and Import Controls Bureau (TPI) is responsible for administering the Export and Import Permits Act (EIPA) which was first enacted in 1947.
 The EIPA delegates to the Minister of Foreign Affairs (referred to as "the Minister") wide discretionary powers to control the flow of goods contained in specified lists provided for under the Act.
 The Minister for International Trade provides policy direction in most areas involving market access and trade policy.

 Canada Export Centre's customized services and business development tools can help you to establish trade relationships with the companies that best suit your needs.
 Clients rely on the Canada Export Centre name, international network and reputation to lend credibility, to endorse their companies and your capabilities, and assist you in engaging the prospects that express interest in doing business with you.

-Regarding the Mexico-Canada trade, trade flows increased 0.9%, amounting USD$34.6 billion.
-This value represents a bilateral trade increase of 755% in the NAFTA era, which also translates as an average annual growth rate of 9.8% between 1993 and 2016, the highest within the region.
+Regarding the Mexico-Canada trade, trade flows increased 4.5% amounting USD$18.00 billion.
+This value represents a bilateral trade increase of 874.0% in the NAFTA era, which also translates as an average annual growth rate of 9.9% between January-June 1993 and the same period of 2017, the highest within the regionn.